Bloom app for iPhone and iPad

 Ive enjoyed all of the ambient music Ive ever heard - before this.
 Its really annoying after about the first 30 seconds, or so.

-Im not sure what others are doing with this app but if theyre legit then these people must also be entertained by wind chimes too.
 There really isnt anything terribly interesting about this app and its certainly nothing very advanced or exciting.
 Considering its price I was really expecting more.
 Grew tired of it within a few minutes.
 Gave it another chance later and the sane thing happened.
-Save your money and dont buy this one.

 Not worth money yet.
 Its like an intro to something that could be somewhat useful to electronic musicians.
 Id like to turn off the background drones, or manipulate them myself.
 Also the ability to mix layers would have been easy to implement.
 Please update with anything of the sort.